Gemini-HUN/Gemini_proto_solar_planets/README.md

 # Gemini_proto_solar_planets
 ## Total Downloads: ![Downloads](https://shieldcn.dev/github/downloads/Gemini-HUN/Gemini_proto_solar_planets?style=flat-square&color=d81b60&logo=github)

-Change the Solar system planets to the 2008 feb beta version
+This experimental mod restores the Solar System planets based on the February 2008 beta version of Spore.

-Contain:
+Currently included:
 * Mercury
 * Venus
 * Earth
 * Moon
 * Mars

-Some vanilla planet can change because of the old "All planet themes" file
+Because this mod uses the old "All Planet Themes" file, some vanilla planets outside the Solar System may also be affected.

 **A galaxy reset is recommended before using this mod.**